lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 TI's posiotion is

-Algorithmic **transparency** - factors that influence a decision must be defined and visible to the peope affected.
+- Algorithmic **transparency** - factors that influence a decision must be defined and visible to the peope affected.

-Algorithmic **accountability** - those who employ the algorithm must be accountable for the outcome.
+- Algorithmic **accountability** - those who employ the algorithm must be accountable for the outcome.

-Algorithmic **auditability** - Access to ML systems and data must be available to independent auditors.
+- Algorithmic **auditability** - Access to ML systems and data must be available to independent auditors.

-This must be **enforced** by regulation and judicial systems.
+- This must be **enforced** by regulation and judicial systems.

-AI, ML or not - free media, independent legal systems, regulation with audits and general awareness are needed.
+- AI, ML or not - free media, independent legal systems, regulation with audits and general awareness are needed.

-## (C) Lars Wriedt, 25 May 2023
+###### (C) Lars Wriedt, June 2023